nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit an existing staff member
+1. User requests to edit an existing staff member.
-2. ManaGease edits information of member
+2. ManaGease edits the information of members.
-3. ManaGease displays a confirmation message that information for members is updated
+3. ManaGease displays a confirmation message that information for members is updated.

    Use case ends.